 -

-Where a support worker is required to accompany patrons with disabilities, admission to all Fringe performances and events is free for the accompanying person.
+Where a support person is required to accompany patrons with disabilities, admission to all Fringe performances and events is free for the accompanying person.
 Every attending patron and accompanying support person must have a valid ticket to that performance or event.
 Please advise the box office when you purchase your tickets.

 -